savoirfairelinux/opendht/python/README.md

 Copyright (c) 2014-2026 Savoir-faire Linux Inc.

-OpenDHT is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+OpenDHT is released under the MIT License.
+See [LICENSE](LICENSE) for details.